-The Wall Street Journal recently highlighted an apparently common practice in American families: parents doing their kids’ taxes.
+In a 2018 article, the Wall Street Journal highlighted an apparently common practice in American families: parents doing their kids’ taxes.
 Why is this notable?
 Well, in many cases, the children are adults in their 20s, 30s, 40s, and even 50s.
 So, why are parents doing their adult children’s taxes?
 Is it a good thing or a bad thing?

 Interestingly, in this article, children and parents had many different takes on why one generation was doing another’s taxes.
 Some parents wanted peace of mind that their children’s financial affairs were being properly taken care of.
 Some parents enjoyed the feeling that their kids still needed them for something.
 And the children?
 Some commented that their parents seemed to “like” doing it, but for the most part they were simply loathe to give up a practice that prevented them from having to engage in tax preparation or hire a professional.